 We build a firm foundation in American legal principles

 Foreign attorneys commonly have the most impressive resumes of anyone taking the bar exam, brandishing experience and credentials from top international law firms and prestigious law schools both within and outside the United States.
-However, fewer than 2,130 (43%) of more than 4,950 foreign-educated attorneys who sat for the New York State Bar Exam in the past year managed to pass the exam, while the overall passage rate for all other candidates was above 65%.
 Why is it that so many strong foreign-trained candidates fail to pass the exam?

 The answer is that most foreign-trained lawyers are not given sufficient exposure to basic, fundamental, American legal concepts that are essential for success on the exam.
 They simply dive into bar review courses with little or no prior knowledge of subjects like American constitutional law, evidence, family law, or civil practice, with the expectation that they’ll be able to learn a tremendous amount of very complex material, without taking year- or semester-long courses on these subjects as the vast majority of American students graduating with a Juris Doctor degree have done.